 “When it comes to features, Millennials value cards with no annual fee (75%) and cash back rewards (71%).
 They also favor cards that offer account notifications (56%) and enhanced security (53%).”

 Second, this younger generation is also very concerned with security and avoiding falling victim to fraud.
-It’s worth your CU’s time to regularly remind members and potential new members about the safe guards you take with member data and security.
+It’s worth your time to regularly remind customers/members about the safe guards you take with financial data and security.
 Even if your security is fairly standard across the industry, reminding millennials about your efforts will help allay their fears and build trust.